Ontario Prescription Drug Benefit programs

-- receiving social assistance (Ontario Works, Ontario Disability Support Program assistance, Assistance for Children with Severe Disabilities), or,
+- receiving social assistance (Ontario Works, Ontario Disability Support Program benefits), or,

 - registered for the Trillium Drug Program

-- 65 years of age and older (two levels of coverage, depending on income)
+- 65 years of age and older (two levels of coverage, depending on income – see below)

 - children receiving benefits from Ontario’s Assistance for Children with Severe Disabilities program (ACSD)